 To understand how Bélézy works, you first need to get an idea of the architecture of the camping.
-Imagine a 26 hectare domain.
-Did we already loose you there?
+Imagine a 26-hectare domain.
+Did we already lose you there?
 No worries.
 Just imagine a huge somewhat rectangular shaped valley.
-Right in the middle of that valley you draw a road.
+Right in the middle of that valley, you draw a road.
 One side of the road is pure camping and shower and toilet blocks.
 Nothing else.
 Well, with “camping” we do mean the typical French style, which often leans more towards a holiday village with lots of different rental accommodations next to the regular camping pitches.
 But more about that later.

 The other side of the road could best be described as “the fun side”.
 Here is where everything other than sleeping and showering happens.
 There are some rentals and camping pitches on this side as well, but these are quite limited.
 Because the road in the middle is a public road (and even though this is France, public nudity is still not legally allowed) there is a tunnel connecting the two sides of the domain.
 Did we manage to draw you a mental image?
 We do hope so.

-Also important to mention is that at Bélézy a large amount of adjustments have been made for visitors with reduced mobility.
-Several of the rentals don’t have stairs, there are special showers and toilets, special entrances and parking spots and some of the sun beds around the pool are even higher than others.
+Also important to mention is that at Bélézy a large number of adjustments have been made for visitors with reduced mobility.
+Several of the rentals don’t have stairs, there are special showers and toilets, special entrances, and parking spots and some of the sunbeds around the pool are even higher than others.